worldwide-asset-exchange/docs/docs/en/learn/getting-started/index.md

 This Getting Started Guide covers everything you need to know to begin using and developing on the WAX blockchain.

-## Quick Start

-New to WAX?
-Get up and running in minutes:

-- [WAX Wallets](/learn/getting-started/wallets/) - Choose the right wallet for your needs

 ## For Users

 ### Account and Wallet Setup